dhanesh686-m/Secure-Chat-Application/README.md

 # Prerequisites 📦

-Before you begin, ensure you have the following installed on both your server machine (AWS EC2 instance) and your client machine (your Kali Linux desktop):
+Before you begin, ensure you have the following installed on both your server machine (AWS EC2 instance) and your client machine :

     Python 3.x: